VvSdC/statistics/Descriptive-Statistics/README.md

 <br>

-Age, weight and salary are either intervals or ordinal data.
-So, we can use mean of median to replace missing values of their data.
+Age, weight and salary are either interval or ratio data.
+So, we can use **mean or median** to replace missing values of their data.

 ![image](https://github.com/user-attachments/assets/89b60ab6-8f49-4b84-bdc3-6b5d99b98b02)